Fibonacci Retracements in Pine Script — Code, Alerts, Backtesting

 Each technique can be implemented in Pine Script, giving you a complete Fibonacci toolkit.

-Fibonacci retracements aren't magic, but they're incredibly useful when applied correctly.
+Look, Fibonacci retracements aren't magic.
+But they're incredibly useful when applied correctly.
 The mathematical foundation is solid, the psychological impact is real (since so many traders watch these levels), and Pine Script makes it easy to implement them systematically.

+Whether you code everything from scratch or use visual tools to speed up development, understanding the logic behind these levels matters most.
 Start with the basic indicator I shared, test it on your favorite markets, and gradually add complexity as you gain confidence.
-Most importantly, always backtest your ideas before risking real money.
+And always backtest your ideas before risking real money.